 * Step 5: Treat “I” Victims Immediately.
 Initiate airway management, bleeding control, and treatment for shock for the “I” victims.

 * Step 6: Be Sure to Document the Triage Results.
 Outline how resources were deployed, detail the victims’ locations, and record how many casualties were assisted under each category of severity.

 Although we are all concerned about the victims in a disaster situation, the rescuer’s safety is most important during triage.
 Proper protective equipment is vital so you don’t endanger your own health.
 If you get hurt your ability to help others is limited.
 If you come in direct contact with other’s blood there may be long-term consequences.
 Take proper precautions!

-Finally, consider helping to organize a CERT class in your neighborhood so all interest can benefit from the great training being offered.
+Finally, consider helping to organize a CERT class in your neighborhood so all interested can benefit from the great training being offered.
 Check with your local police or fire department to see what it would take to put the CERT class together, then get busy and promote the class to everyone you can.
 It will be worth your efforts.
-The CERT book alone is worth the price of the class and the CERT backpack is a bonus.
+The CERT book alone is worth the price of the class, and the CERT backpack is a bonus.
 We learned a lot in the awesome class!

 What is a Community Emergency Response Team?

 According to Ready.gov “The Community Emergency Response Team (CERT) program educates volunteers about disaster preparedness for the hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.

 CERT offers a consistent, nationwide approach to volunteer training and organization that professional responders can rely on during disaster situations, allowing them to focus on more complex tasks.”